instacart/formula/README.md

 A functional reactive framework for managing state and side effects based on RxJava.
 It enables building deterministic, composable, testable applications.

-To learn more, see the our [Gettting Started Guide](docs/Getting-Started.md).
-Also, take a look at the samples folder.
+To learn more, see our [Gettting Started Guide](docs/Getting-Started.md).
+Also, take a look at the [samples](samples) folder.

+## Integration
+The integration module provides declarative API to connect reactive state management to Android Fragments.
+This module has been designed for gradual adoption.
+You can use as much or as little of it as you like.

+To learn more, see our [Integration Guide](docs/Integration.md).

 ## Download